adnpark/adnpark/README.md

 ### Hi there 👋

-I’m a DevRel engineer and technical writer who loves learning and sharing technical knowledge with others.
+I’m a DevRel engineer and Technical Writer who loves learning and sharing technical knowledge with others.